North Carolina vs. St. John's (NY) Predictions & Picks - Women's NCAA Tournament First Round

 North Carolina Performance Insights

-- The Tar Heels' +301 scoring differential (outscoring opponents by 9.7 points per game) is a result of scoring 69.2 points per game (104th in college basketball) while allowing 59.5 per contest (58th in college basketball).
+- The Tar Heels are outscoring opponents by 9.7 points per game with a +301 scoring differential overall.
+They put up 69.2 points per game (104th in college basketball) and allow 59.5 per outing (57th in college basketball).

-- Offensively, North Carolina is putting up 64.5 points per game this year in conference tilts.
-As a comparison, its overall average (69.2 points per game) is 4.7 PPG higher.
+- North Carolina's offense has been less productive in ACC action this season, scoring 64.5 points per contest, compared to its overall average of 69.2 PPG.

-- The Tar Heels score 73.7 points per game at home, compared to 64.2 points per game in road games, a difference of 9.5 points per contest.
+- Offensively, the Tar Heels have played better when playing at home this season, averaging 73.7 points per game, compared to 64.2 per game in road games.

-- North Carolina is allowing 54.1 points per game this season in home games, which is 10.5 fewer points than it is allowing away from home (64.6).
+- Defensively, North Carolina has been better at home this season, allowing 54.1 points per game, compared to 64.6 on the road.

-- On the offensive side of the ball, the Tar Heels have struggled over their last 10 games, scoring 61.7 points per contest over that span as opposed to the 69.2 they've racked up over the course of this season.
+- The Tar Heels' offense has been much less effective over their last 10 games, scoring 61.7 points a contest compared to the 69.2 they've averaged this season.

 © 2023 Data Skrive.
 All rights reserved.